hairongChenDavid/MDNet/README.md

 MDNet/
 │
 ├── functions.py
-# Part contains loss functions used by MDNet.
+# Contains loss functions used by MDNet.
 │
 ├── modality_Encoder.py
 # Modality encoder that extract initial features.
-EEG_Encoder can be  only used to process EEG signals.
-EOG_Encoder can be adapted to process EOG,ECG,EMG signals.
+EEG_Encoder can only be used to process EEG signals.
+EOG_Encoder can be adapted to process EOG, ECG, EMG signals.
 │
 ├── models.py
 # Contains the implementation of the MDNet model, detailing the architecture and its functionalities.